 To gain access to the programme, you will need:

-- A-levels (or equivalent) – Grades ABB or on track to receive these grades, although we will take extenuating circumstances into account.
+A-levels (or equivalent) – Grades ABB or on track to receive these grades, although we will take mitigating circumstances into account.
 BTEC Level 3 equivalents DDM.

 Becky is the head of talent acquisition at CMS, based in London

 What do you enjoy most and least about your role?

 The best bit is meeting people, spotting top talent, seeing them come through the process, and go on to join an organisation where they can grow and flourish.
 The hardest part is giving constructive feedback to individuals who haven’t been successful at such an important time in their lives, when they’re really keen to secure a training contract or apprenticeship.

 What is the most common mistake you see candidates making, apart from the obvious typos?

 Not being able to strike the balance between being too quiet and trying to take all the limelight!
 Candidates that get it right will do well.
 Also, you need to really tailor your application – if it’s so generic that you can replace our name with the name of a different firm, and it all still applies, then you are unlikely to get through.
 Make sure you really understand what our firm is about and why you would want to join us.